MCU-Daydream/Thursday-Afternoon-Teachin/README.md

+## HOW TO INSTALL THE MOD
-To install the mod, follow the steps unless you already know what you are doing.
+### To install the mod, follow these steps unless you already know what you are doing.

 - Download the mod from the releases tab.
 - Extract the .zip once it's finished downloading.